 (a) Resident's name;

-(b) Time that the resident was sent to the initial alternative facility or location; and
+(b) Date and time that the resident was sent to the initial alternative facility or location; and

 (c) Name of the initial alternative facility or location where the resident was sent.

-[(3)] (4) When the assisted living program relocates residents, the assisted living program shall send [a brief medical fact sheet] with each resident [that includes at a minimum the resident's:] an emergency data sheet, as in Regulation .29 of this chapter.
+[(3)] (4) When the assisted living program relocates residents, the assisted living program shall send [a brief medical fact sheet] with each resident [that includes at a minimum the resident's:] an emergency data sheet, as in Regulation .28 of this chapter.